raganwald-deprecated/homoiconic/2010/04/modal_interface.md

 **implementing the modal interface**

 The code for the demo is available to anyone who can view source, but it's also in [Github][code].
-I won't go into the animation I hacked together.
 The principle idea is to create two modes and there is a function for each mode that binds the appropriate handlers for the mode while unbinding the handlers for the other mode.

 (This approach probably doesn't scale well to zillions of modes: You might want to look at decorating event handlers using [jQuery Special Events][special] if you're building something like this in production.)